xankmoney/governance/xank-constitution.md

-## Article II. 편견 Discrimination Clause
+## Article.
+II. 편견 Discrimination Clause

 Discrimination is the root cause of why we go to war with each other.
 We shall accept each other for whom we are instead of resorting to blind discrimination.
 Therefore, we shall foster cultural exchange to break down barriers and prevent war.